atomone-hub/atomone/SECURITY.md

   HackenProof in order to be eligible for rewards.

 We will respond within 3 business days to all received reports.
-All submission channels are eligible for a reward, so it is up to you to choose the one that best fits your needs.
+Valid submissions from any of the above channels might be eligible for a reward, so it is up to you to choose the one that best fits your needs.

 Thank you for helping to keep our ecosystem safe!